Alabama man indicted for ’88 murder of 11-year-old girl - NewsBreak

 ESSEX COUNTY, Mass.
 (WHNT) — An Alabama man has been officially indicted for the murder of an 11-year-old girl in 1988, according to the Essex County District Attorney’s Office (ECDA) in Massachusetts.

 74-year-old Marvin C. “Skip” McClendon, Jr. of Bremen, Alabama was indicted on first-degree murder charges on Wednesday by an Essex County Grand Jury.
-McClendon entered a plea of “not guilty” at his arraignment on May 13 .Yellowstone floodwaters threaten water supplies in Montana’s largest city
+McClendon entered a plea of “not guilty” at his arraignment on May 13.

 It was DNA evidence that linked McClendon, a former Massachusetts Department of Corrections Officer, to the murder of Melissa Ann Tremblay, known by “Missy” to her family; what that evidence was, the ECDA’s office says, won’t be released while the trial is ongoing.